nkabbara/nkabbara.github.io/books/on-writing-well.md

 Most adverbs are unnecessary.
 Radio blared loudly.
 Clenched their teeth tightly.
 Effortlessly easy.
 Slightly spartan.
 Totally flabbergasted.
 Grinned widely.
 All the previous examples show redundancy.
 Remove the adverbs and we haven't lost any meaning.
 Also watch out for decidedly, arguably and their cousins.

-Most adjectives are unnessary.
+Most adjectives are unnecessary.
 When they exist solely as decoration they're self indulgent to the writer and a hindrance to the reader.
-And when redundant, they're unessary: Yellow daffodils.
+And when redundant, they're unnecessary: Yellow daffodils.
 Brownish dirt.
 By habit: Stately elms.
-Firsky kittens.
+Frisky kittens.
 Hard-bitten detectives.
 Sleepy lagoons.
 Use them when they're doing real work: "He looked at the gray sky and the black clouds and decided to sail back to the harbor."

 Prune out the small words that qualify how you feel and how you think and what you saw: “a bit,” “a little,” “sort of,” “kind of,” “rather,” “quite,” “very,” “too,” “pretty much,” “in a sense” and dozens more.
 They dilute your style and your persuasiveness.
 Don't be kind of bold, be bold.